 The blog layout we’re all used to is the one with the content on the left and the sidebar on the right.
 Some blogs do it well while others are still dependent on the sidebar space for placing all the ads they could possibly fit.
 I’m sure you’ve seen those around.

 New bloggers looking to make money with their blogs will usually cramp the sidebar with all sorts of things, much more than what’s needed for good user experience.
-This blog (Layout!), on the other hand, has a simple and non-invasive sidebar with four sections: a subscription box, a list of popular posts, a CTA to Local by Flywheel (a free app), and a link to more info about the Flywheel platform.
+This blog (Layout!), on the other hand, has a simple and non-invasive sidebar with four sections: a subscription box, a list of popular posts, a CTA to Local (a free app), and a link to more info about the Flywheel platform.

 Another blog, ThinkSEM, has a minimal sidebar with only two sections housing four simple things: categories, archives, a subscription box, and an offer for their services.
 That’s it.
 As soon as you scroll past those boxes, it’s all about the content on the article.